GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 ## Summary

 This is a guide for anyone who wants to edit these episodes.
 The reason for having such a guide is that, unlike many simpler repositories, the episode files in this folder might undergo some extra automatic transformations after each edit/commit.
 They are also meant to be used both by GitHub Pages and HackMD, which requires some extra care with the formatting.
+This does not mean it is much more complicated than contributing to any other Carpentries lesson, so do not let the size of the guide scare you.
+Most of it are things you are probably already familiar with if you have done it before, but we like to have it as a reference that you can go back to, just in case.

 <br/>